 Author: Mackenzi Lee

-Age Group & Genre(s): Adventure, Fantasy, Historical Fiction, LGBTQ+, Romance, Young Adult
+Age Group & Genre(s): Adventure, Fantasy, Historical Fiction, LGBTQAI+, Romance, Young Adult

 Point of View: First Person